apache/incubator-pegasus-website/_community/proposal.md

 - RocksDB: <https://github.com/XiaoMi/pegasus-rocksdb>

-rDSN was initially a distributed framework developed by Zhenyu Guo from Microsoft, and we have heavily refactored and developed it to make it more fit for Pegasus. rDSN is MIT&Apache2.0 dual-licensed.
+rDSN was initially a distributed framework developed by Zhenyu Guo from Microsoft, and we have heavily refactored and improved it to make it more fit for Pegasus. rDSN is MIT & Apache-2.0 dual-licensed.
-The code licensed Apache2.0 belongs to XiaoMi and the copyright of MIT-licensed code is assigned to Microsoft.
+The code licensed Apache-2.0 belongs to XiaoMi and the copyright of MIT-licensed code is assigned to Microsoft.
 It's in our plan to merge Pegasus and rDSN as one project.

 RocksDB is a Facebook-developed storage engine.
 Pegasus added some enhancements and modifications